YunYouJun/valaxy/docs/pages/guide/getting-started.md

 ### Config

-Modify `valaxy.config.ts` to custom your blog.
+Modify `blog.config.ts` to custom your blog.

 English & Chinese Docs is coming!